 - Style (clarity, appearance, conciseness, organization, structure).

-Winning entries will be submitted to the Journal of the Medical Library Association for consideration.
+Winning entries may be submitted to the Journal of the Medical Library Association for consideration.

 Ready to Submit an Application?